mlsquare/fedem/README.md

 Majority, if not all the LLMs, we see today are based on proven Transformer based architectures.
 And Transfomres have quadratic (in inputs tokens) complexity - therefore slow to train and infer.
 As a result, new memory and compute efficient attention mechanisms have sprungup, along with Engineering hacks.
 But, at the end of the day, they are still based on Transformer-based architectures.
 Majority, with the exception of some Chinese LLMs, are English-centric and other languages have a token representation (no pun intended).
 Often, LLMs have a particulalr tokenizer -- which makes extension to other languages/ domains hard.
 Developing SLMs or LLMs is still a compute heavy problem.
-Therefore, only big corporations with deep pockets, massive talent concentration and GPU farms can afford to build such models.
+Therefore, only large consortia with deep pockets, massive talent concentration and GPU farms can afford to build such models.
 In this hackathon, we like to address the above challenges.

 ## Proposal: